 Police Chief Richard Hovey, Lieutenant Michael Farbent, 1st Sergeant Francis Pierri, and Sergeant Stephen Sager are graduates of the FBI's National Academy, located in Quantico, Virginia.
 The Police Department achieved New York State accreditation from the New York State Accreditation Council in 1996 and 2001 under the leadership of Chief Walter Koury.
 In 2006 and 2011, they were reaccredited under the leadership of Chief Michael Biasotti.
 The department is scheduled for their next accreditation in 2016.

-The Police Department is staffed by forty five full time officers, nineteen full and part time civilian staff members, and three police canines.
+The Police Department is staffed by forty full time officers, and nineteen full and part time civilian staff members.

 The Town of New Windsor Police Department has a long history of service to the residents of the town.
 Its roots begin back in 1763 when the town was created from the Precinct of New Windsor, and shortly after the end of the French and Indian War.
 After establishing a local government, a Constabulary was established consisting of 6 elected constables.
 These early constables were responsible for patrolling the town, serving warrants, and providing security at annual town meetings and elections.
 In addition, one of the early constables was also the Poor Master who checked on local families making sure they had food, water and shelter.